lv8pv/alarm/README.md

 the **START CONFIG** and **END CONFIG** section.

 > [!NOTE]
-> It's a good idea to look at any script you download from the internet, before
+> **Before** running *any* scripts you download from the internet.
+It's a good
-> running the script.
-Someone with bad intention could do nasty stuff.
-If the
+> idea to take a look at the code, in case someone with bad intention plan to do
-> script is to complicated to understand, consider if it's worth running or have
+> nasty stuff.
+If the script is too complicated to understand, consider if it's
-> someone help consider the scripts safety.
+> worth running, or have someone help review the scripts.

 ## Configuring
 There is nothing you **MUST** configure, but you might want to change the